gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Special Leaf cleared his throat.
 "And having it work.
-Here---do you mind if we try an experiment?"
+Here—do you mind if we try an experiment?"
 He fished around in his pocket and took out the dull cube of glass that Sindy had seen on his desk each time she went to get another book to read.